vergecurrency/vIOS/README.md

 ## Local Development

-If you want to help us out on the development use this guide:
+If you want to help us out on development you can use this guide:

 1. Fork the project, and clone it to your local machine.